About me

 I use the trauma-informed lens as I integrate various approaches with Transactional Analysis.
 I deliver the Stabilisation Phase of trauma therapy as I combine TA models with the STAIR protocol and grounding strategies.
 I also use Brainspotting as part of the Processing stage.

-I have a BSc in Psychology and a certificate in Therapeutic Counselling specialising in Transactional Analysis.
-I also hold certificates in Grief and Bereavement Counselling, Brainspotting Phase 1 and Phase 2, Rewind Therapy and introduction to Narrative Exposure Therapy training.
+I have a BSc in Psychology and an Advanced Diploma in Therapeutic Counselling specialising in Transactional Analysis.
+I also hold certificates in Grief and Bereavement Counselling, Brainspotting Phase 1 and Phase 2, Rewind Therapy, and Couples Counselling.

 Member organisations